 What is workers’ compensation and how does it work in Western Australia?

 Workers’ compensation is a type of insurance that compensates employees who become injured or ill due to their work.
-In Western Australia, the workers’ compensation system is governed by the Workers’ Compensation and Injury Management Act 1981.
+In Western Australia, the workers’ compensation system is governed by the Workers’ Compensation and Injury Management Act 2023.
 This act outlines the rules and regulations that employers and employees must follow.
 The system is designed to provide quick and easy access (which doesn’t always happen) to compensation for lost wages and medical expenses.
 It covers a wide range of work-related injuries and illnesses.

-To receive workers’ compensation benefits in WA, employees should report their injury to their employer as soon as possible and submit a claim to their employer with a first certificate of capacity and the employer should submit that claim to their workers’ compensation insurer within 5 days.
-The insurer will investigate the claim and determine whether the employee is eligible for benefits and is required to provide a notice of their initial decision within 14 days of them receiving it.
+To receive workers’ compensation benefits in WA, employees should report their injury to their employer as soon as possible and submit a claim to their employer with a first certificate of capacity and the employer should submit that claim to their workers’ compensation insurer within 7 days.
+The insurer will investigate the claim and determine whether the employee is eligible for benefits and is required to provide a notice of their initial decision within 14 days of receiving it.
 Once a claim is accepted you may be eligible for payment of medical expenses, wage replacement payments, and rehabilitation services.
 There are strict requirements for submitting and appealing workers’ compensation claims.
 The guidance of a workers’ compensation lawyer can help injured workers understand their rights and obligations under the system.

 What is a common law claim, and when is it appropriate to pursue one in WA?

 A common law claim is a type of legal action that injured workers can seek if they believe their employer or another party were negligent causing them injury and damage/losses.
 Common law claims must be commenced within 3 years from the date of injury and are typically more complex and time-consuming than workers’ compensation claims.
-The injured worker needs to prove the employer or other party’s negligence or breach of duty of care has caused the loss.
+The injured worker needs to prove the employer or other party’s negligence and/or breach of duty of care has caused the loss.
 However, common law claims may also provide more significant compensation for any suffering and future economic losses.

 In Western Australia, common law claims are governed by the Civil Liability Act 2002.
 This act contains some of the legal requirements for proving negligence and determining damages.
 The Limitations Act sets out the time limits that apply for personal injuries which is a strict 3 years from the date of injury.
 However, before pursuing a common law claim against their employer, injured workers must first obtain an AMS assessment certifying them as 15% Whole Person Impaired (‘WPI’ – or higher), that WPI be recorded at WorkCover WA and then a Notice of Election also lodged before any action can be commenced in the courts.
 This assessment process does not apply if a third party is responsible for the injury.
 Legal advice should be sought so that your claim can be investigated.